Packages & Templates

 Top-Level Packagesπ

-You can access top-level packages (placed directly in "QuestPackages") by prefixing the feature's name with a dot and the package name.
+You can access top-level packages (placed directly in "QuestPackages") by prefixing the feature's name with a

 Example

-Let's assume you have a rewards
+Let's assume you have a rewards package that contains player reward events.

-Let's run the easyMobObjective
+Let's run the easyMobObjective event of the rewards package from another package:

-- Add a dot (
+- Add a greater than (

 An example usage could look like this:

-zombieObjective: "mobkill ZOMBIE 5 events:rewards.easyMobObjective"
+zombieObjective: "mobkill ZOMBIE 5 events:rewards>easyMobObjective"

-package is placed directly in the QuestPackages
+rewards package is placed directly in the QuestPackages

 folder).